01mf02/jq-lang-spec/tour.md

 # Tour of jq {#sec:tour}

-This goal of this section is to convey an intuition about how jq functions.
+This goal of this section is to convey an intuition about jq.
 The official documentation of jq is its user manual [@jq-manual].

 jq programs are called _filters_.